mobileink/gaem/README.md

 the GAE SDK; the other is to use appengine-magic to run in a repl.
 Since the appengine-magic test server is not the same as dev_appserver, you should always test on the latter before uploading.
+For example, the plain Jetty that appengine-magic runs in the repl does not read the web.xml file; it runs only the servlet you pass as an arg.

-dev_appserver.sh is what comes with the GAE SDK; it runs a local stubbish server environment.
+dev_appserver.sh is what comes with the GAE SDK; it runs a customized version of Jetty.
 You run it the same way you would if you were working in java: just run the shell script as per the GAE doccumentation.
 Seems to work at the moment.

 The other, more interactive way, is to run your app in a repl: